What is S-recipes?

 Garcinia Cambogia – suppresses food consumption through anorectic effect.

 S-recipes is recommended to be taken once a day, before breakfast.
-Just mix the content of one sachet with 180mi (6oz) of plain water and drink it about 15 minutes before the first meal of the day.
+Just mix the contents of one sachet with 180mi (6oz) of plain water and drink it about 15 minutes before the first meal of the day.

 Do not overdose as overdosing may cause side effects such as stomach upset, nervousness, tremors or sleeping problems.